wasabipesto/valinor/README.md

 ## Media
 ### [Tautulli](https://github.com/Tautulli/Tautulli)
 Monitor Plex and see what people actually watch.
 A lot of the features I used to use (watch history, notifications, auto-updates) have since been replaced by other services, but it's nice to keep around.

-_Disclaimer: By using my server you give me full permission to make pretty graphs._

 ### [Overseerr](https://docs.overseerr.dev/)